Get Tech Tips

-I was talking about dry contacts with one of my techs and he was looking at me like I had three heads and one of them was on fire.
+I was talking about dry contacts with one of my techs, and he looked at me like I had three heads—and one of them was on fire.
 So, I figured it would be good to cover the difference between wet and dry contacts in a tech tip.

-Basically “dry” contacts is a switch that has no shared power source or supply integral to the control.
+Basically, “dry” contacts are switches with no shared power source or supply integral to the control.
 A common example would be the contacts in a compressor contactor.
-The contactor has a 24v coil (in residential) but the power supply through the contacts doesn't have any connection to the coil.
+The contactor has a 24v coil (in residential), but the power supply through the contacts doesn't have any connection to the coil.

 We see wet contacts every day when we connect a residential thermostat.
-A thermostat uses the same voltage/power source to power the control that it passed to the contacts from the “R” terminal.
+A thermostat uses the same voltage/power source to power the control that it passes to the contacts from the “R” terminal.
 You can see the relationship between a set of wet contacts at the thermostat and dry contacts at the contactor coil below.
 Thermostat wiring can be a tricky subject, so you can learn more about it from our 3D video about low-voltage circuit wiring.

-This is especially important to differentiate between wet and dry contacts when working on commercial equipment that may have different and varied control.
-The Danfoss ERC 213 shown above is an example where the compressor (terminals 1 & 2) may be of a different voltage than the wet contacts on 5 & 6 which must be 120V.
+It's especially important to differentiate between wet and dry contacts when working on commercial equipment that may have different and varied controls.
+The Danfoss ERC 213 shown above is an example where the compressor (terminals 1 & 2) may be of a different voltage than the wet contacts on 5 & 6, which must be 120V.